chrisseaton/chrisseaton.github.io/truffleruby/tenthings/index.md

 so that the results are the same.

-You can download the MLE as Docker image from https://oracle.github.io/oracle-db-mle/releases/0.2.7/docker/.
+You can download the MLE as Docker image from ~~https://oracle.github.io/oracle-db-mle/releases/0.2.7/docker/~~ (page no longer available).
 Then load it into Docker.

 ```